NEONScience/NEON-Data-Skills/tutorials/Other/GEE_Python/02_sdr_timelapse/GEE_SDR_Functions_Timelapse.md

 ### Recap

-In this lesson we covered how to read in AOP Surface Directional Reflectance (SDR) datasets into GEE using Python with the packages `ee` and `geemap`.
+In this lesson we covered how to read in AOP Surface Directional Reflectance (SDR) datasets into GEE using Python with the packages `earthengine-api (ee)` and `geemap`.
 You learned how to write functions that mask out any data collected in >50% cloud cover conditions, whose reflectance values may differ from reflectance data collected in clear-sky conditions.
-You also got a chance to explore the interactive mapping tools that are made available as part of geemap.
-We encourage you to start writing functions and Python code on your own to expand upon these examples!
+You also got a chance to explore the interactive mapping tools that are made available as part of `geemap`.
+We encourage you to start writing Python code and functions on your own to expand upon these examples!